slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Plato*
 > *"If a law is unjust a man is not only right to disobey it, he is obligated to do so."
 -- Thomas Jefferson*
-- law is not a moral compass. teh people who hid anne frank were breaking the law.
-The people who killed her were following it.
 > *"Fascism is cured by reading, and racism is cured by traveling."
--- Miguel de Unamuno
+-- Miguel de Unamuno*
 > *"The price of apathy towards public affairs is to be ruled by evil men."
 -- Plato*
 > *"The urge to save humanity is almost always a false front for the urge to rule it."
 -- H. L. Mecken*
 > *"Journalism is printing what someone else doesn't want printed.
 Everything else is public relations."
 -- George Orwell*
-- insisting in your rights without acknowledging your responsabilities isn't freedom is adolescence
-- communism isn't evil, it's foolish. in teh same way that unrestricted capitalism is foolish if you strive to make everyone's lives better.
-- hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
-- it's just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
-> *"democracy has got nothing to do with who should rule. democracy is teh system which allows you to remove policies and rulers most efficently without violence. and that's how you judge diffrent democratic systems."
--- karl popper
 > *"The triumph of culture is to overpower nationality."
 -- Ralph Waldo Emerson*
+> *"Democracy has got nothing to do with who should rule. democracy is teh system which allows you to remove policies and rulers most efficently without violence. and that's how you judge diffrent democratic systems."
+-- Karl Popper*
 > *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc are identical in spirit to Communism."
 -- Nassin Taleb*
 > *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."